alphagov/paas-alpha-cf-terraform/README.md

 ### Azure pre-requisites

-Credentials:

-* Provide a `azure/credentials.publishsettings` which can be downloaded [from here  https://manage.windowsazure.com/publishsettings]

 Tooling:

  * You need to [install azure client](https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-install/) to be able to upload the SSH credentials (if you have [brew cask](http://caskroom.io/) `brew cask install azure`)
-   * You need to [import the account credentials](https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-connect/) with `azure account import credentials.publishsettings`
+ * You must login in azure client]: `azure login`

+> Note: it is recommended run `azure account clear` first to remove any previous accounts.

+Credentials:

+ * Download the azure credentials in `azure/credentials.publishsettings` manually [from here  https://manage.windowsazure.com/publishsettings] (the `azure account download` just sends you to this page).

 Restrictions:

  * Your environment name must not contain special chars, only alphanumeric in lower case.
 This is because a restriction in the storage service resource:
   ```
 * azure_storage_service.cf-storage: Failed to create Azure storage service hectorjimazure-cf-storage: Error response from Azure.
 Code: BadRequest, Message: The name is not a valid storage account name.
 Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.
 ```
+ * Do not login in azure using `azure import <credentialsfile>`.
+There is a bug and not all the values might be initialised.

 ### AWS pre-requisites